-Optomed is a research and development driven healthcare technology company, employing 60 full-time equivalent ("FTE") employees within its research and development function, divided between the Devices and Software segments.
-The strong focus on research and development has been the core of the operations since the foundation of the company in 2004 and has resulted in a strong international patent portfolio comprising 59 international patents and 18 pending patents.
-Additionally, Optomed has nine registered as well as 68 registered and 8 pending trademarks.
+Optomed is a research and development driven healthcare technology company.
+The strong focus on research and development has been the core of the operations since the foundation of the company in 2004 and has resulted in a strong international patent portfolio comprising 52 international patents and 21 pending patents.
+Additionally, Optomed has eleven registered as well as one pending model protection and 87 registered and 8 pending trademarks.